Calcium Ammonium Nitrate production Calcium Ammonium Nitrate production

 Production of NPK Fertilizer & Calcium Ammonium Nitrate (CAN)

-Properties and Agronomic Benefits
+Characteristics and Agronomic Benefit

 Farmers often prefer CAN because it reduces nitrogen losses to the air (volatilization) compared with urea, especially in dry soils.
 That means more of the applied nitrogen actually reaches the crop.
 CAN also tends to improve root growth, increase disease resistance, and lift both yield and crop quality.
 In short, CAN acts as both a fertilizer and a soil conditioner, which is why it is widely used across a range of crops — from cereals and oilseeds to high-value vegetables, fruits, and ornamentals.